Iran supreme leader blames US, Israel for Mahsa Amini protests

 Iran's supreme leader Ayatollah Ali Khamenei on Monday accused arch-foes the United States and Israel of fomenting the wave of nationwide unrest sparked by outrage over the death of Mahsa Amini.

-"I say clearly that these riots and the insecurity were engineered by America and the occupying, false Zionist regime, as well as their paid agents, with the help of some traitorous Iranians abroad," the supreme leader said.
+"I say clearly that these riots and the insecurity were engineered by America and the occupying, false Zionist regime, as well as their paid agents, with the help of some traitorous Iranians abroad," the Islamic republic's leader said.

 Amini, 22, was pronounced dead on September 16, days after the notorious morality police detained the Kurdish Iranian for allegedly breaching rules forcing women to wear hijab headscarves and modest clothes.

-Anger over Amini's death has sparked the biggest wave of protests to rock the Islamic republic in almost three years, which saw security forces in Tehran crack down on hundreds of university students overnight.
+Anger over Amini's death has sparked the biggest wave of protests to rock the Islamic republic in almost three years, with security forces in Tehran cracking down on hundreds of university students on Sunday night.

+The United States on Monday said it was "alarmed and appalled by reports of security authorities responding to university students' peaceful protests with violence and mass arrests", White House Press Secretary Karine Jean-Pierre said.

-In his first public comments since Amini's death, 83-year-old Khamenei stressed that police must "stand up to criminals" and added that "whoever attacks the police leaves the people defenceless against criminals, thugs, thieves".
+In his first public comments since Amini's death, 83-year-old Khamenei stressed that police must "stand up to criminals".

 "The death of the young woman broke our hearts," said Khamenei.
 "But what is not normal is that some people, without proof or an investigation, have made the streets dangerous, burned the Koran, removed hijabs from veiled women and set fire to mosques and cars".

-Concern grew about a crackdown overnight on students at Tehran's prestigious Sharif University of Technology where, local media reported, riot police carrying steel pellet guns used tear gas and paintball guns against hundreds of students.
+Concern grew over a night-time crackdown on students at Tehran's prestigious Sharif University of Technology where, local media reported, riot police carrying steel pellet guns used tear gas and paintball guns against hundreds of students.

 "Woman, life, liberty" the students shouted, as well as "students prefer death to humiliation", Mehr news agency reported.

-Iran's science minister, Mohammad Ali Zolfigol, came to speak to the students in a bid to calm the situation, the report said.

-Oslo-based group Iran Human Rights posted videos apparently showing police on motorcycles chasing students running through an underground car park and taking away detainees whose heads were covered in black cloth bags.
+Oslo-based group Iran Human Rights posted videos apparently showing police on motorcycles chasing students running through an underground car park and taking away detainees, their heads covered in black cloth bags.

 In one clip, which IHR said was taken at a Tehran metro station, a crowd can be heard chanting: "Don't be afraid!
 Don't be afraid!
 We are all together!"

-"Hard to bear what is happening at #SharifUniversity in #Iran," German Foreign Minister Annalena Baerbock tweeted.
-"The courage of the Iranians is incredible.
-And the regime's brute force is an expression of sheer fear of the power of education and freedom."
+In response to the university protests, German Foreign Minister Annalena Baerbock said that the courage of the Iranians was "incredible", and that "the regime's brute force is an expression of sheer fear of the power of education and freedom."

-The New York-based Center for Human Rights in Iran said it was "extremely concerned by videos coming out of Sharif University and Tehran today showing violent repression of protests + detainees being hauled away with their heads completely covered in fabric".

-Protests were also reported at other universities, including in the central city of Isfahan, and unconfirmed reports by a student group on Twitter said dozens had been arrested in the capital.
+Protests were also reported at other universities, including in the central city of Isfahan.

-Mehr news agency said that Sharif University of Technology had "announced that due to recent events and the need to protect students ... all classes will be held virtually from Monday".

 Iran has repeatedly accused outside forces of stoking the protests and last week said nine foreign nationals -- including from France, Germany, Italy, the Netherlands and Poland -- had been arrested.

-The parents of Italian woman Alessia Piperno, 30, from Rome, said they lost contact with their daughter after speaking to her on Wednesday -- her birthday -- but then received a phone call on Sunday to say she was in jail.
+The parents of Italian woman Alessia Piperno, 30, from Rome, said they had lost contact with her after speaking to her on Wednesday -- her birthday -- but then received a phone call on Sunday.

-"They arrested me.
-I am in a prison in Tehran.
-Please help me," she told them, according to Il Messaggero, Rome's daily newspaper.

 Italy's foreign ministry has so far made no comment on the identity of the Italian held.